Stepwise Goal-Driven Networks for Trajectory Prediction: Experiments

 \subsection{Datasets}

-\xhdr{JAAD and PIE} include egocentric videos of pedestrians in traffic scenes and dynamic conditions.
-JAAD contains 2,800 trajectories, while PIE's includes 1,835 trajectories.
-All videos are captured 1920 $\times$ 1080 pixels at 30fps.
-We follow~\cite{Rasouli2019PIE} and sample tracks with an overlap ratio of 0.5, discard tracks with length below 2 sec, and use 0.5 sec of observed data as input to predict future trajectories of length 0.5, 1.0, and 1.5 sec.

-\xhdr{HEV-I} contains 230 first-person videos of vehicles at 10 fps.
-Following~\cite{yao2018egocentric}, we split the data into 40,000 train (70\%) and 17,000 test (30\%) samples.
-HEV-I does not include human annotations, so we follow~\cite{yao2018egocentric} and use Mask-RCNN~\cite{he2017mask} and Sort~\cite{bewley2016simple} to generate ``ground truth'' trajectories.
-We use 1.6 sec of observed data as input to predict future trajectories of length 0.5, 1.0, and 1.5 sec.
+\xhdr{First-person datasets}.
+JAAD~\cite{kotseruba2016joint} and PIE~\cite{Rasouli2019PIE} have egocentric videos recorded at 30 frames per second (fps), and consist of 2,800 and 1,835 pedestrian trajectories, respectively.
+Following~\cite{Rasouli2019PIE}, we divided the datasets into train (50\%), validation (10\%), and test (40\%) sets.
+HEV-I~\cite{yao2019egocentric} includes 230 videos that are splitted into 40,000 train and 17,000 test samples.
+Following~\cite{yao2018egocentric_icra}, the annotations are generated by using Mask-RCNN and Sort~\cite{bewley2016simple} with a Kalman filter.
+We use 1.6 seconds of observations to predict future trajectories of length 0.5, 1.0, and 1.5 seconds.

-\xhdr{ETH and UCY} focus on pedestrians with multi-human interaction scenarios from a bird's eye view, and contain diverse behaviors such as couples walking together, groups passing by each other, and groups forming and dispersing.
-The dataset is captured at 25 fps and annotated at 2.5 fps, and includes 1536 pedestrians in 5 sets of data with 4 unique scenes.
-Following prior work~\cite{salzmann2020trajectron++}, we use a leave-one-out strategy to split the train and test partitions.
-We use 3.2 sec as observed input data to predict 4.8 sec future trajectories.
+\xhdr{Third-person dataset}.
+ETH~\cite{pellegrini2009you} and UCY~\cite{lerner2007crowds} include 1,536 pedestrians in 5 sets of data with 4 unique scenes.
+Following prior work~\cite{salzmann2020trajectron++}, a leave-one-out strategy is used to split the train and test sets.
+We use 3.2 seconds of observations to predict 4.8 seconds future trajectories.
+NuScenes~\cite{nuscenes2019} is a dataset for autonomous driving, and we follow the their prediction challenge splits and settings.
+We use 2 seconds of observations to predict 6 seconds future trajectories.